wenchanghan/Microsoft-Teams-Samples/samples/graph-connectors/csharp/README.md

 1. Update `ServiceConstants.cs` with app's AAD AppId and AppSecret.
 Use a test AAD app with the new GraphConnectors-related API permissions configured per developer guide.
 1. Locate a test tenant.
 Login to the test customer tenant and grant consent to use the AAD test app.
-1. Prepare the payload using the template below; update parameters in {{}}.
+1. Prepare the payload using the template at bottom of this file; update parameters in {{}}.
 Please also read inline comments related to "connectorsTicket" and "validationTokens".
 1. Build and debug GraphConnectorsIntegration project.
 1. Set a breakpoint around ValidationTokens validation so you could check the validation logics as well as force-bypassing the validation (which would fail due to mismatch between the sample validation token and the actual app-customer combo).
 1. Trigger an HTTP POST call to the webhook notification processing API endpoint with the prepared notification payload.
-Follow debugger.
+Follow debugger and bypass ValidationTokens validation.
     1. The HTTP request looks like this -
 	```
 	POST https://localhost:1383/GraphConnectors/ProcessGraphWebhookChangeNotificationCollection HTTP/1.1